-The focus of this course is on the etiology of mental disorders, such as addiction, ADHD, obsessive-compulsive disorder, eating disorders and mood disorders, with special attention for the nature-nurture discussion.
-Various treatments options for these conditions, including the use of pharmacological agents, behavioral therapy and deep brain stimulation will be discussed.
-Students will be challenged to critically reflect on the boundaries between normality and abnormality and the implications for society.
+The focus of this course is on the etiology of mental disorders, such as addiction, ADHD, obsessive-compulsive disorder, eating disorders, and mood disorders, with special attention to the nature-versus-nurture discussion.
+Various treatment options for these conditions - including the use of pharmacological agents, behavioral therapy and deep brain stimulation - are elucidated and discussed.
+Students will be challenged to critically reflect on the boundaries between normality and abnormality and the societal implications.

 The developing brain:

-In this course we will discuss pre- and postnatal brain development.
-We will focus both on early development in relation to diseases as autism and schizophrenia, as well as on puberty and adolescence, and issues related to this stage of development, such as the effects on the brain of early drug use (alcohol, nicotine).
-Last, we will discuss specific aspects of the aging brain, including diseases such as Alzheimer’s and Parkinson’s.
+In this course, pre- and postnatal brain development is central.
+Early brain development is discussed in relation to diseases such as autism and schizophrenia, as well as issues concerning brain development in puberty and adolescence, such as the effects of early use of alcohol and nicotine.
+Finally, specific aspects of the aging brain are addressed, including e.g. Alzheimer’s and Parkinson’s disease.

 Mind and Machine:

 In the final course, the current state of affairs regarding the creation of artificial brains and artificial intelligence is discussed.
 Students learn the theory behind integrating brains and computers, and experience hands-on how brain activity can control computers to write or play computer games.
 The application of neural strategies and artificial intelligence to solve societal problems is explained and demonstrated during visits to commercial partners.
 Students work in groups to investigate and experience how science meets science fiction.

 For specific information about each course, please visit our study guide.

 Anton Wrisberg, 3rd year BSc in Business Administration and Project Management